yabacon/paystack-class/README.md

 This library is completely functional as standalone but is developed as a Codeigniter library, to use it that way you simply create a config file in: {APPLICATION}/config/paystack.php to store the config array.

+Remember to uncomment the CodeIgniter access check before using.

 A sample config file is here: [config/paystack.php](config/paystack.php)